DutchPHPConference/conference-diversity-and-inclusion/Guideline.md

 * Focus more on regional speakers to reduce travel costs
 * Allow for more user generated content by providing an un-conference track.
 The focus of these talks is about connecting people working on similar topics, so a talk about “what do I do at work” is totally fine and can be a great stepping stone towards a future talk on a more specific topic.

-For further reading please look at [this post](https://www.patreon.com/posts/inclusive-events-19148031) by Karolina Szczur.

 ## 16. Sources